Vortex structure deformation of rotating Lifshitz Holographic Superconductors

-where $\Xi=\sqrt{1+a^2/\ell^2}$, $d\vec{y}{}^2=dx^2+dy^2$, $f(r)=1-\left(\dfrac{r_h}{r}\right)^{z+3}$, $z$ is the critical exponent, $a$ is the rotation parameter, $\ell$ is the Lifshitz radius and $r_h$ is the horizon radius.
-This metric describes a 5-dimensional black hole, and it falls into a particular case of the solutions reported in \cite{Herrera-Aguilar:2021top}.
+for suitable Maxwell and dilaton fields $\mathcal{A}_\mu$ and $\varphi$ respectively.
+The metric describes a 5-dimensional black hole, and it falls into a particular case of the solutions reported in \cite{Herrera-Aguilar:2021top}.
 The black hole temperature, a fundamental quantity for the upcoming analysis, is given by

 The holographic model is well described by the action

 with equations of motion